 Subversion for web development: Part 3

-In the first and second parts of this series you learned what version control is, and how to put a place a website under version control using Subversion.
+In the “>second parts of this series you learned what version control is, and how to put a place a website under version control using Subversion.
 In this final article I will talk about configuring a local Apache webserver to integrate smoothly with your development working copy, and how to deploy a version controlled website to a live webserver.

 Working with a local web server